vsellappa/HDF-Workshop/README.md

 mkdir -p /usr/java
 ln -sf /etc/alternatives/java_sdk /usr/java/default
 ```
-7. Add 8GB of swap space as 32 GB of memory will not be sufficient for this lab:
+7. This lab requires at least 40 GB of RAM on your VM.
+If you have 40 GB of RAM or more, you can skip this step.
+If you have 32 GB of RAM, please add 8GB of swap space as 32 GB of memory will not be sufficient for this lab:
 ```
 dd if=/dev/zero of=/swapfile bs=4K count=2M
 chmod 600 /swapfile